sleez007/redux-mastery/README.md

-# React only implementation for absolute beginners
+# Redux only implementation for absolute beginners

 Open [https://sleez007.github.io/redux-mastery/](https://sleez007.github.io/redux-mastery/) to view it in the browser.